Zero-day Attacks

 4. User Education and Awareness

-Educating employees about cybersecurity best practices can significantly reduce the risk of falling victim to phishing attacks or other tactics used to deliver zero-day exploits.
+Educating employees about cybersecurity best practices can significantly reduce the risk of falling victim to phishing attacks or other tactics to deliver zero-day exploits.
 Regular training sessions can help employees recognize suspicious emails and links.

 5. Threat Intelligence Sharing